Evaluating the Robustness of Deep Reinforcement Learning for Autonomous Policies in a Multi-agent Urban Driving

 \subsection{Deep Neural Network Model}

 A pictorial description of the DRL benchmarking framework can be seen in Figure~\ref{fig:Architecture}.
-Each driving agent, whether an AC or adversary, receives partial input state observation of 84x84x3 dimension images through the front camera sensors.
+Each driving agent as AC receives partial input state observation of 84x84x3 dimension images through the front camera sensors.
 Cameras are mounted as part of the driving agents, and during each time step of the simulation environment, cameras capture the input state observations which serve as an input layer to the DRL model.
-The input layer is then passed to the convolutions and connected hidden layers for extracting important features before they are passed to the output layer of the architecture.
-ACs as well the adversary driving policies predict the control actions at the output layer based on the 3-dimensional input images at each time step.
+The input layer is then passed to the convolutions and connected to hidden layers for extracting important features before they are passed to the output layer of the architecture.
+ACs driving policies predict the control actions at the output layer based on the 3-dimensional input images at each time step.

-Since our seven selected DRL models work on a discrete as well as a continuous action space, the output layer of the architecture predicts 9 distinct action values for the discrete action space and 2 float values for the continuous action space policies.
+Since our six selected DRL models work on a discrete as well as a continuous action space, the output layer of the architecture predicts nine distinct action values for the discrete action space and two float values for the continuous action space policies.
 These output actions can be summed into three vehicle control commands: Steer, Throttle, and Brake.
-Reverse and hand brakes are disabled for our experiments.
+Reverse is disabled for our experiments.